vanmap/solutions-webappbuilder-widgets/CostAnalysis/README.md

-# Cost Analysis
+# solutions-widget-cost-analysis
-The Cost Analysis widget allows users to select a draw a series of features and display an acumlated cost for those features.
-Feature templates are used to provide the cost per measurement or cost per asset.

-Usage examples:
-* gas utility wants to generate a rough cost for connecting a new customer.
-* developer needs to estimate the cost of the sewer infrastructure for a new subdivision

-Important Note: These widgets are only tested with the Beta 1 release of or ArcGIS WebApp Builder.
-All the Widgets in this repo should be considered Beta (or possibly untested) until the final release of Web AppBuilder for ArcGIS.
+The ArcGIS Solutions Cost Analsysis widget is a widget to provide a cost by asset group and create a project.

+Important Note: This widget is in development and is not currently operational

 ## Sections

 * [Features](#features)